Meet our President…

 Ms. Eleanor Phillips, Advisor

-Ms. Phillips has been an advisor to the CIU board since retiring from The Nature Conservancy, Nassau where she was instrumental in developing Marine Protected Areas throughout the Bahamas.
+Ms. Phillips has been an advisor to the CIU board since retiring from The Nature Conservancy, Nassau where she was instrumental in developing and implementing marine protected areas (MPAs) throughout the Bahamas as well as the Marine National Parks in North and South Andros.

 Mrs Caroline (Kay) Chriswell, RN,CCRN Secretariat

 Mrs. Chriswell is a long time Bahamian resident who recently retired from her role as Nurse-In-Charge at Orange Creek Clinic.
 She is a strong health advocate for preventative care and nursing education and is very keen on environmental protection and community building.
-Ms. Chriswell manages CIU’s accounting, records and correspondence.
+Ms. Chriswell manages CIU’s accounting, records and compliance with reporting requirements.